 Will calls be monitored or recorded?
 No

 How do I register a cell phone?
-Send in your registration using the suggested attorney registration letter.
+Send in your registration using the suggested attorney registration letter and a copy of your phone bill showing attorney/firm name and phone number.
 Once it is received, a representative will contact the attorney and facilitate a 3 way call with the wireless provider to determine if the cell phone is a prepaid or postpaid phone and to verify the owner of the cell phone.
 The attorney has to be present to be on the 3 way call.
 Other staff cannot participate on this call for the attorney.
 Note: The cell phone has to be registered with the state bar.